Unifying attractor and non-attractor models of inflation under a single soft theorem: Time diffeomorphisms and perturbations

 \subsection{Setting initial conditions}

 Having determined the equations that gives us $\xi^0$, $\alpha$ and $\beta$ in terms of $\zeta_L$, we can proceed to solve them.
 This requires knowledge of the initial conditions for $\xi^0$, $\alpha$ and $\beta$.
 From its definition in (\ref{def-new-a}), we may set initial conditions in such a way that $\alpha = 0$ for a given choice of time $t_*$: \be \alpha (t_*) = 0 . \ee This simply ensures that the scale factor $\bar a$ coincides with $a$ at a given time $t_*$.
 That is: \be \bar a(\bar t_*) = a(t_*). \ee Given that $a$ cannot be measured directly, we can choose $t_*$ arbitrarily.
 However, in order to weigh the amount of expansion experienced by short-wavelength modes with $\zeta_L$ absorbed in the background, it is convenient to choose $t_*$ to be a time such that the cutoff wavelength $\lambda_L = 2\pi a(t) / k_L$ separating long- and short-wavelengths is already super-horizon [\emph{i.e.} $\lambda_L(t_*) \gg H^{-1} (t_*)$].
 For definiteness, $t_*$ could be taken as the time at which a given short mode of interest crosses the horizon.
-With this understanding, Eq.~(\ref{alpha-t*}) gives \be \beta (t_*) = 3 \zeta_L (t_*) . \ee Finally, to fix the initial conditions for $\xi^0$ we may proceed similarly.
-Recall that $\xi^0$ correspond to a shift in time that may be set to $0$ at the same time $t_*$ at which condition (\ref{a-t*}) is fulfilled.
-That is: \be \xi^0 (t_*) = 0 . \ee In fact, we can make this statement more explicit by directly solving (\ref{cond-perts-again2-1}), which is the subject of the next discussion.
+With this understanding, Eq.~(\ref{alpha-t*}) gives \be \beta (t_*) = 3 \zeta_L (t_*) . \ee

+Finally, because $\xi^0$ corresponds to a reparametrization of time, its form is dictated by the solution of Eq.~(\ref{cond-perts-again2-1}) up to an integration constant which we are free to fix.
+We examine this in the next discussion.